SirArchy/ProjektMFG/README.md

 - CSV
 - OS
 ## Launch
-To run this project you need to open ....py and choose the name of the file you want to analyse & which you want to predict.
+To run this project you need to open einlesen.py and enter the folder name in which the measured data is stored.
+These will be processed to be used for the regression predicition.
+Once that is down you need to open regression.py and choose the name of the file you want to analyse & which you want to predict.
 Afterwards you will get a .csv file in which are all the predicted values for your chosen file.